72nd Street station (Second Avenue Subway): Unrealized proposals

 As part of the New York City Transit Authority's 1968 Program for Action, the construction of the full-length Second Avenue Subway was proposed.
 It was to be built in two phases—the first phase from 126th to 34th Streets, the second phase from 34th to Whitehall Streets.
 The line's planned stops in Manhattan, spaced farther apart than those on existing subway lines, proved controversial; the Second Avenue line was criticized as a "rich man's express, circumventing the Lower East Side with its complexes of high-rise low- and middle-income housing and slums in favor of a silk stocking route."
 People protested for almost a year over the lack of stations at 72nd Street, and a Lenox Hill (72nd Street) station was added in October 1970.

 All Second Avenue Subway stations built under the Program for Action would have included escalators, high intensity lighting, improved audio systems, platform edge strips, and non-slip floors to accommodate the needs of the elderly and people with disabilities, but no elevators.
 Space at each station would have been used for ancillary facilities.
 The stations were to be made with brick walls and pavers alongside stainless steel, and would have relatively small dimensions, with 10 ft mezzanine ceilings.
-Carson, Lundin & Thorsen received a contract for the design of the 72nd Street station.
+Carson, Lundin & Thorson received a contract for the design of the 72nd Street station.

-A combination of Federal and State funding was obtained, and despite the controversy over the number of stops and route, a groundbreaking ceremony was held on October 27, 1972 at Second Avenue and 103rd Street.
+A combination of Federal and State funding was obtained, and despite the controversy over the number of stops and route, a groundbreaking ceremony was held on October 27, 1972, at Second Avenue and 103rd Street.
 Although work on the 72nd Street station never commenced, three short segments of tunnel in East Harlem and Chinatown were built.
 However, the city soon experienced its most dire fiscal crisis yet, due to the stagnant economy of the early 1970s, combined with the massive outflow of city residents to the suburbs, and in September 1975, construction on the line stopped, and the tunnels were sealed.

 In 1999, the Regional Plan Association considered a full-length Second Avenue Subway, which included 72nd Street as one of its planned 31 stations.
 The entrances to 72nd Street station were to be located at 70th, 72nd, and 74th Streets.
 The final environmental impact statement was released for the station in April 2004.
 The initial design of the 72nd Street station lasted about eight years, between 1999 and 2007.